bitrise-io/devcenter/_articles/en/team-management/user-roles-on-app-teams.md

 Owners have unlimited access to applications.
 Only owners can destroy apps or [transfer the ownership of apps](/team-management/changing-the-owner-of-an-app/), and only they have access to PAYMENT INFORMATION.

-If an organization owns the app, only the owners of the organization can transfer or destroy the app.
+If an Organization owns the app, only the owners of the Organization can transfer or destroy the app.

 ## Admins

 Admins can be assigned to applications, either in groups or individually.
-Organizations do not have admins: organization groups can be assigned to applications as admins.
+Organizations do not have admins: Organization groups can be assigned to applications as admins.

 Here's the role cheatsheet for admins: